Magic-team-jvav/confluence/Data‐Driven-Accessory.md

-For the Acceosseries part, We've created a Data-Driven Curio generator, which simply generate an interface-based item.
+For the Acceosseries part, We've created a Data-Driven Accessory generator, which simply generate an interface-based item.

 ## Available Interfaces
 >### General(both available for master project and curio only)